Finding a substitute for chicken base (a concentrated paste made from reduced chicken stock)?

 4 - Beef Broth

-One of the richer substitutes for chicken base is beef broth.
-It’s robust and hearty, bringing deep flavors to the table.
+One of the richer substitutes for chicken base is beef broth (made by simmering beef bones and meat for a deeper savory stock).

-Beef broth has a strong, meaty taste, perfect for adding depth to stews and soups.
-It’s rich and savory, with a unique profile.
+Beef broth has a strong, meaty taste, perfect for improving stews and soups.
+It's rich and savory, with a unique profile.

 5 - Dashi

-We love mixing things up with dashi, it’s not just for Japanese dishes.
+We love mixing things up with dashi, it's not just for Japanese dishes - find dashi powder alternatives for umami.

 Frequently Asked Questions